l3r8yJ/l3r8yj.github.io/_drafts/2023-03-17-hands-off-the-state-of-the-object.md

 We don't treat it as someone smart who can do the work for us.
 We treat it as an empty shell that has some function for the data we have.

-I think more right way to do this looks like this.
+I think a more proper and object-oriented way to do this is as follows.
 ```java

 class RequestToApi {